MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab02_Implement_SAP_architecture_on_Azure_VMs_running_Linux.md

 1. Copy the resulting **Value** to Notepad (this entry is displayed only once, after you select **Add**).
 This will be referred to as **password** later in this exercise.

-### Task 5: Grant permissions to Azure virtual machines to the service principal of the STONITH app
+### Task 5: Grant permissions to Azure Virtual Machines to the service principal of the STONITH app

-1. In the [Azure portal](https://portal.azure.com), navigate to the blade of the **i20-db-0** Azure virtual machine
+1. In the [Azure portal](https://portal.azure.com), navigate to the blade of the **i20-db-0** Azure Virtual Machine

 1. From the  **i20-db-0** blade, display the **i20-db-0 - Access control (IAM)** blade.